 1) What is the purpose of this meeting?

 Is there a clear agenda?
 Do people know what to expect on this call?

 One of the most common issues with remote meetings are regularly scheduled daily or weekly meetings, such as standups or company updates, that either run extremely long, or don't have enough content to justify the length of time scheduled for them.

 A long meeting may run into someone's lunch time or evening, or be a waste of everyone's time.

 In particular, remote meetings and video conferences also make it extremely easy to drift off and do something else besides focus on the meeting.
-Time is being wasted, both for the organizer and the participants who don’t want to be there.
+When people stop paying attention, time is being wasted, both for the organizer and the participants who don't want to be there.

 2) Is there a place for people to get up to speed and review information before the meeting?

 The purpose of an agenda is not only to have a schedule and list of talking points.
 It's also a way for people to get background info that they may not have yet, and prepare their thoughts and questions.

 Discussions that have led to this meeting being called, as well as the role of each participant, are important pieces of information that make these meetings more productive.